Aseel0Shaikh/Self-Driving-Car/Interview Q&A.md

 [image2]: ./p2.png

 ## Question 1
 ### Explain a recent project you've worked on.
-What difficulties did you run into this project that you did not expect, and how did you solve them?

 System Integration.
 In this project we used ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following.
+![alt text][image1]

+### What difficulties did you run into this project that you did not expect, and how did you solve them?

 I didn't know how to use ROS to implement that since it was my first time with ROS, but the lessons provided by Udacity and the following system architecture diagram helped overcome that.
-![alt text][image1]

 ## Question 2
 ### What is the difference between an Extended Kalman Filter and an Unscented Kalman Filter?
 In what situations would there be larger differences between the two approaches?

 The main difference from EKF is that in EKF we take only one point i.e. mean and approximate, while the unscented Kalman filter (UKF) uses a deterministic sampling technique known as the unscented transformation (UT) to pick a minimal set of sample points (called sigma points) around the mean.
 The sigma points are then propagated through the nonlinear functions, from which a new mean and covariance estimate are then formed.

+### In what cases will you prefer an EKF over a UKF.

 The unscented Kalman filter has a slightly better performance than the extended Kalman filter when used as a fusion method in a positioning module of an integrated navigation information system.

 ## Question 3
 ### What are some of the advantages & disadvantages of cameras, lidar and radar?
-What combination of these (and other sensors) would you use to ensure appropriate and accurate perception of the environment?

 #### Camera